OfficeDev/Outlook-Add-in-JavaScript-ViewYouTubeVideos/README.md

     $ rackup

 ## Trust your self-signed certificate
-Before Outlook will transmit any potentially sensitive data to our Add-In, its SSL Certificate is verified for trust (authentic, not expired).
-By taking steps to ensure SSL/TLS is used with a valid certificate by Add-Ins, Microsoft is working to protect the privacy of your Office 365 data.

 Because this sample uses a local server and [self-signed certificate](https://en.wikipedia.org/wiki/Self-signed_certificate) you must first establish 'trust' between your localhost and the self-signed certificate.
-Any modern web browser will alert the user to certificate discrepencies - many too provide a mechanism for inspecting and forcing trust.
-After starting your local server, open your web browser of choice and navigate to a locally hosted url (eg ```https://0.0.0.0:8443/youtube.html```) - at this point you may be presented with a certificate warning: this is the certificate for which we wish to add trust.
+Before Outlook will transmit any potentially sensitive data to any Add-In, its SSL Certificate is verified for trust.
+This requirement helps protect the privacy of your Office 365 data.
+Any modern web browser will alert the user to certificate discrepancies, and many also provide a mechanism for inspecting and establishing trust.
+After starting your local server, open your web browser of choice and navigate to the locally hosted URL specified in your manifest.xml file.
+(By default, the setup.sh script in this sample specifies this URL as ```https://0.0.0.0:8443/youtube.html```.)
+At this point you may be presented with a certificate warning.
+You need to trust this certificate.

-Open Safari|
+Open Safari (if you're on Mac OS)|
 :-:|
 ![](/static/show_cert.png)|

-'Trust' your self-signed certificate|
+Select 'Always trust' your self-signed certificate|
 :-:|
 ![](/static/add_trust.png)|

 ## Install the Add-In to Office 365
 Installation of this sample Add-In requires access to Outlook on the web.
 Installation can be performed from Settings > Manage apps.

-Manage apps menu|Install from file
+Select 'Settings' and 'Manage apps' menu|Install from file :-:|:-:
-:-:|:-:
 ![](/static/menu_loc.png)|![](/static/menu_opt.png)

-Select the manifest.xml|
+Select the manifest.xml file|
 :-:|
 ![](/static/menu_chooser.png)|

-Install and continue|
+Select 'Install' and then 'Continue'|
 :-:|
 ![](/static/menu_warn.png)|